SGDInstitute/apollo/content/collections/pages/mblgtacc/sponsorship-packages.md

             text: 'MBLGTACC 2021: From Protest and Beyond Pride' -
             type: text
             text: ' is a commemoration to foundational protests in LGBTQ+ history: Cooper’s Do-nuts, Compton’s Cafeteria, and Stonewall.
 It is also rooted in Madison’s history of protests and activism both at UW-Madison and throughout the greater community.
+The connection to the lives of LGBTQ+ peoples extends further and embraces the vibrant experiences of Pride festivals across the nation while focusing forward. '
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'From Protest and Beyond Pride'
+          -
+            type: text
-The connection to the lives of LGBTQ+ peoples extends further and embraces the vibrant experiences of Pride festivals across the nation while focusing forward. *From Protest and Beyond Pride* invites attendees to honor the origins of the LGBTQ+ movement, the accompanying resiliency, embrace the present, while inspiring and energizing others toward an LGBTQ+ inclusive and affirming future; prompting the questions… what’s next?
+            text: ' invites attendees to honor the origins of the LGBTQ+ movement, the accompanying resiliency, embrace the present, while inspiring and energizing others toward an LGBTQ+ inclusive and affirming future; prompting the questions… what’s next?
 What will these innovative leaders contribute?'
       -
         type: set
         attrs: